Estimate Time4 min

 Children who have been adopted have often lost a lot.
 When they have siblings from their birth family, or close connections with other children they were raised with, maintaining those connections can be important.
 It may not be a biological sibling relationship—children often view their peers in foster homes, step-siblings, and others as important familial bonds.

-Studies have found that placing siblings together is ideal but when that can’t be done, making every effort to help them keep those connections can support feelings of identity, belonging, and well-being.5
+Placing siblings together is ideal but when that can’t be done, making every effort to help them keep those connections can support feelings of identity, belonging, and well-being.

 Bonding and trauma with adopted children